 Medical Editor: John P. Cunha, DO, FACOEP

 Wigraine (ergotamine and caffeine) is a combination of an ergot alkaloid and a stimulant used to treat or prevent vascular headaches such as migraine headaches and cluster headaches.
-The brand name of this medication is discontinued, but generic versions may be available.
-Common side effects include nausea, vomiting, upset stomach, restlessness, trouble sleeping, and dizziness.
+The brand name Wigraine is discontinued, but generic versions may be available.
+Common side effects of Wigraine (ergotamine and caffeine) include:

 The average adult dose is 2 tablets at the start of a vascular headache (migraine) attack; followed by 1 additional tablet every ½ hour if needed, up to 6 tablets per attack.
 Total weekly dosage should not exceed 10 tablets.
 Wigraine may interact with delavirdine, efavirenz, sibutramine, adenosine, beta blockers, cimetidine, dopamine, fluoxetine, fluvoxamine, metronidazole, nefazodone, zileuton, lithium, nicotine, nitrates, other ergot alkaloids, theophylline, vemurafenib, "triptan" migraine drugs, or products containing caffeine (including coffee, tea, diet aids, and other over-the-counter medications).
 Tell your doctor all medications and supplements you use.
 Wigraine may harm a fetus and must not be used during pregnancy.
 Men and women should use two forms of birth control (e.g., condoms, birth control pill) while taking this medication.
 If you become pregnant or think you may be pregnant, inform your doctor.
 Consult your doctor to discuss birth control.
 This drug may pass into breast milk and could have undesirable effects on a nursing infant.
 Breastfeeding is not recommended while using this drug.